What is minimum essential coverage (MEC)?

 Individual health coverage

-Next up is individual health coverage, or any insurance policy you purchased on your own and only covers you or your family.
+Next up is individual health coverage.
+This is any ACA-compliant insurance policy you purchased on your own.
+Despite the name, individual coverage can cover your family.
 While group health insurance policies are the traditional choice for health insurance, individual policies have grown in popularity in recent years.

 Examples of individual health coverage include: